 Much like elections, it’s all about turnout.
 If we can get folks to campus, they have a great time.
 And those fresh memories inspire new connections.
 The number one goal is always participation.
 Just get people psyched up to come to campus.
 Keep giving them the dates.
 Encourage them to make plans.
 Remind them that at Vassar you can just be who you are—no strings attached.

-Class Fund Chairs write and approve many letter and email appeals throughout the fiscal year.
+Class Fund Chairs write many letter and email appeals throughout the fiscal year.
 What makes an effective appeal?